 Centralized deployment of the signature preview add-in

-CodeTwo Email Signatures for Office 365 Add-in can be centrally deployed to all/selected users in an Office 365 organization.
-In this article, you will find step-by-step guidelines for Office 365 administrators.
+CodeTwo Email Signatures for Office 365 Add-in can be centrally deployed to all/selected users in a Microsoft 365 organization.
+In this article, you will find step-by-step guidelines for Microsoft 365 administrators.

 There are two ways to perform centralized add-in deployment:

-Centralized deployment via the Microsoft 365 admin center is the recommended approach because it supports deployment to groups with more than 1000 members, which is not possible in the Exchange admin center.
+Centralized deployment via the Microsoft 365 admin center is the recommended approach because it supports deployment to groups of any size.
+The deployment via the Exchange admin center is not possible for groups with more than 1000 members.

-To deploy the add-in to users/groups via the Microsoft 365 admin center, you need to be a global admin of your Office 365 organization.
-Learn more about admin roles in Office 365
+To deploy the add-in to users/groups via the Microsoft 365 admin center, you need to be a global admin of your Microsoft 365 (Office 365) organization.
+Learn more about admin roles in Microsoft 365

-First, you need to log in to Microsoft 365 admin center and go to Settings > Services & add-ins.
-Click the Deploy Add-In button (Fig. 1.).
+First, you need to log in to the Microsoft 365 admin center and go to Settings > Integrated apps > Add-ins (Fig. 1.).

 Select I have a URL for the manifest file and type the following address: